MirceaKitsune/minetest_snake/README.md

   - `nodes_goal`: The snake looks for nodes of this type when picking a target to walk toward.
   - `nodes_goal_wield`: The snake will follow players wielding any of the items listed here, if `""` is included the snake also follows players that aren't holding anything.

 Egg nodes are made available to the player and can be placed on the ground to hatch a snake after a defined period of time.
+The root node will only be activated when placed by an egg, placing it manually will result in a standard node.
 The following properties are set for egg nodes:

   - `nodes_root`: The type of root node that will be spawned when this egg hatches.
 The root node is created at the `height` offset defined in its settings.
   - `time_min`: Minimum number of seconds before the egg may hatch.